 - The importance of becoming aware of what you think on a regular basis.

 - Four powerful questions you should be asking yourself.

 - The “dead-end” questions you should NOT be asking yourself, and how to re-frame them so they benefit you.

-- The top game-changing questions that life coaches should be asking their clients.
+- The top life-changing questions that coaches should be asking their clients.

 Featured on the show

 - If I’m So Smart, Why Can’t I Lose Weight? by Brooke Castillo

 - Learn more about the Coach Certification Program